 Settlement - Are the end buyers of the finished properties able to settle on time at the contracted price so that profit expectations are achieved?

 The appropriate ASIC prescribed project offer documents should disclose all the relevant risks including those above associated with the development process.

 My investors made an equity investment at the very beginning of this project after the DA was obtained and they were tied to the project results on an equal basis with the developer (joint venture).

 Clients of mine were offered a 15% fixed return in a project that is already quite far in the development process PLUS...

-It's a preferred equity investment... so investors profits are paid first before the developer and other investors are paid.
+It's a preferred equity investment... so investors' profits are paid first before the developer and the other investors are paid.

 Comparative returns elsewhere would average around 8-10% for similar levels of risk based on the capital stack.

 So you can see it really depends on which stage you are investing in and what form of capital you are providing, i.e. debt or equity.